joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/client-system-environment/using-the-capabilities-class.md

     	trace("Unable to match RegExp.");
     }

-If you want to send the user’s system capabilities to a server-side script so that the information can be stored in a database, you can use the following ActionScript code:
+If you want to send the user's system capabilities to a server-side script so that the information can be stored in a database, you can use the following ActionScript code: